MingruiYuan/SpoofSV/kaldi_ivectors/README.md

 ### 1. Download and Install Kaldi

 Please install kaldi according to [http://kaldi-asr.org/doc/](http://kaldi-asr.org/doc/).
+It is recommended that creating a new conda environment for kaldi.

 Then go to *egs/aishell* in kaldi.
 When you are in the directory *aishell*, please copy **v1**.
 And use the contents in this directory (conf/, local/, run.sh) to replace the corresponding contents in the v1-copy directory.

 ### 2.Modify run.sh